-Since the majority of the business in the Group is related to physical property there is the key uncertainty of the severity of claims and the additional costs associated with this.
-The evolution of products such as electrical parts in electrical appliances may result in higher settlement amounts.
-The business plan assumptions are derived and adjusted from historic data and reviewed by the Reserving Forum prior to use in the calculation of the Technical Provisions.
+Since the majority of the business in AGL is related to physical property there is the key uncertainty of the severity of claims and the additional costs associated with this.
+The evolution of products such as electrical parts in mobile phones may result in higher settlement or repair amounts.
+The frequency and severity assumptions are derived using historic data and reviewed by the Reserving Forum prior to use in the calculation of the Technical Provisions.

-The AGIL expense loading is calculated as a proportion of premium.
+The expense loading is calculated as a proportion of premium.
 The expenses and premiums in the business plan are compared to derive an expense loading (as a percentage of premium).
 This yields an estimated expense cash flow for the technical provisions.
 The key area of uncertainty is the delivery of expense savings, the impact of inflation, and the emergence of other unexpected costs that are not accounted for in the business plan.